nhamngocminhquan/group2-os-project/README.md

 make qemu_start
 ```

-The app will ask you for an input to start the demo, then you can stop it anytime with `Ctrl+C`.
+The app will ask you for an input to start the demo, then you can stop it anytime with `Ctrl+C` or can just let it finish if you chose to activate a countdown.

 # License